Myrto-Iglezou/Logic-Programming/README.md

 <p> In this problem, there is a company, which is going to distribute certain quantities of the product it produces to specific customers.
 All the product is initially in the company's warehouse.
 A fleet of vehicles, possibly of different capacities, will be used to deliver orders to customers.</p>

 <p> A snapshot of the problem for 8 vehicles and 20 customers is given below.
-The data of the problem are in the file hcvrp_data.pl.</p>
+The data of the problem is in the file hcvrp_data.pl.</p>

 > vehicles ([35, 40, 55, 15, 45, 25, 85, 55]).
 >